NateTHEgreatest33/doorhole_modified/README.md

 # doorhole

-A graphical requirements editor for doorstop: https://github.com/doorstop-dev/doorstop
+A graphical requirements editor for doorstop forked from: https://github.com/doorstop-dev/doorstop

 This tool is designed to view and edit doorstop requirements, as fast as possible.